-Here’s how you can achieve a plastic-free kitchen in seven simple steps.
+Here’s how you can achieve a zero waste kitchen in seven simple steps.
 They’re all kind to the planet, and to your bank balance.
 Win-win!

 Beeswax Wraps Instead of Cling Film

 Looking for a way to keep your leftovers fresher for longer without leaving a cellophane-shaped dent on the environment?

 Beeswax wraps are causing a buzz and for good reason.
 These waxy strips are reusable and biodegradable.
 They also have naturally antibacterial properties.

 The selection from online zero waste store Acala is well priced for the assortment of sizes you get.
 Made from organic beeswax and cotton, a pack of six costs £12.99.

 Local, Bulk Buy Shops Rather Than Packaging-Heavy Supermarkets